Planting a Monarch Butterfly Garden

 - take home a letter to explain to the families the need for Monarch gardens.

 - Book: Miss Rumphius by Barbara Clooney

-- Classroom set of letter to families (See Attachment One: Lesson Three: Letter to families)
+- Classroom set of letter to families (See Handout One: Lesson Three: Letter to families)

 - Milkweed plants for students who have permission to plant the milkweed at home.